Pastor, worship leaders, executive presbyter blend their talents from across the miles

 Presbyterian Youth Triennium is a gathering for high school age youth from the Presbyterian Church (U.S.A.) and the Cumberland Presbyterian Church that occurs every three years.
 The 2019 event is July 16-20, 2019 at Purdue University in West Lafayette, Indiana.
 The theme for the 2019 event is “Here’s My Heart.”
 The Presbyterian Youth Triennium is supported by your gifts to the Pentecost Offering.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Tags: 2019 presbyterian youth triennium, aisha brooks-lytle, carla dos santos-webb, come thou fount of every blessing, elliot hall of music, gina yeager buckley, Here's my Heart, jerry chapman, purdue university, rich richards, steve lindsley, the nettletons

-Ministries: Ministries With Youth, Evangelism, Theology, Formation & Evangelism, Worship
+Ministries: Youth Ministry, Evangelism, Theology, Formation & Evangelism, Worship